mikeyhoward1977/synchronized-post-publisher/readme.txt

 6. List of SPP groups

-7. An SPP group page where posts can be reviewed, removed and all posts within the group can be published with one click!
+7. An SPP group page where everything can be managed and published with one click!

-8. Confirmation of how many posts were published
+8. Confirmation of how many posts were published and email campaigns sent

 == Changelog ==